-And this banana bread recipe is actually made without baking soda or baking powder!
+And this recipe is actually made without baking soda or baking powder!
 Because sometimes you just don’t have them you know!

-I also love that banana bread without baking soda doesn’t require any rise time.
+I also love that this banana bread recipe no baking soda doesn’t require any rise time.
 It’s a quick bread that can be on the table in no time!